mcurto/eDNA_Metagenomics/README.md

 The resulting Tax ID file was used to extract the lineages using the taxonkit tool.
 This step requires the taxonomy database from genbank (https://ftp.ncbi.nih.gov/pub/taxonomy/taxdump.tar.gz) to be downloaded and decompressed.

-Taxonkit can be run in the folowing way:
+Taxonkit can be run in the following way:

     taxonkit lineage --data-dir /path/to/taxdump/ /path/to/TaxID_file.txt -o /path/to/Lineage_file.txt

-The lineages are then added to the filtered files with the script **TaxonomyFiltFile_WithTaxIDInfo.py** by adding an extract collumn to the blast output.
+The lineages are then added to the filtered files with the script **TaxonomyFiltFile_WithTaxIDInfo.py**.
+This will be done by adding an extract column to the blast output with that information.
 This script takes three positional arguments: 1<sup>st</sup> the directory containing the filtered reads, 2<sup>nd</sup> the path to the file containing the lineages, 3<sup>rd</sup> the output directory:

     python3 AddTaxonomyFiltFile_WithTaxIDInfo.py /path/to/directory/Blast_filtered_outputs/ /path/to/Lineage_file.txt /path/to/directory/Blast_lineage_outputs/

 #### Summarize taxonomy:

-Taxonomy can be summarize by defining a final lineage per read with the script **SummariseTaxonomyPerRead.py**.
+Taxonomy can be summarized by defining a final lineage per read with the script **SummariseTaxonomyPerRead.py**.

-The script **SummariseTaxonomyPerRead.py** will find the most recent common taxon in case multiple best matches are found.
-The resulting output will be a tab separated text file containing the folowing information per line: read name, match identity, read length, alignment length, e-vaule, bit score, and final lineage.
+In case multiple best matches are found to a certain read, the script **SummariseTaxonomyPerRead.py** will find the most recent common ancestor among them.
+The resulting output will be a tab separated text file containing the following information per line: read name, match identity, read length, alignment length, e-vaule, bit score, and final lineage.
 The script needs two positional arguments: 1<sup>st</sup> the directory containing the lineage files, 2<sup>nd</sup> the directory to save the outputs per sample:

     python3 SummariseTaxonomyPerRead.py /path/to/directory/Blast_lineage_outputs/ /path/to/directory/Final_lineage_per_read/

 ### Genome and transcriptome databases:
-The analysis for the genomes and transcriptomes databases only differed from the nt analysis in the step where lineage information are added.
+The analysis for the genomes and transcriptomes databases only differed from the nt analysis in the step where lineage information is added.
 More precisely, this step is done before the filtering step with the script **AddLineage2Genomes.py**.
-For that two tab separated tables need to be prepared:
+For that two tab-separated tables need to be prepared:

 1) A correspondence between accession number, taxon and TaxID as follows: